The Buddha of Suburbia (album): Critical reception

 Despite receiving positive reviews from British critics on release, with Q magazine saying that "Bowie's music walks a knife-edge once again", The Buddha of Suburbia remains one of Bowie's least-known works.
 He later stated: "The album itself only got one review, a good one as it happens, and is virtually non-existent as far as my catalogue goes – it was designated a soundtrack and got zilch in the way of marketing money.
 A real shame."
 Ten years after its release, he named Buddha his favourite album.

 Latter-day reviews have praised Buddha as Bowie's "lost great album", a return to form, his finest in a decade, and even his most important and best release of the 1990s.
 Some reviewers labelled it—at the time—his best work since Scary Monsters (1980).
 Michael Keefe of PopMatters argued it was Bowie's most enjoyable record of the ten years' worth of material that preceded it.
 Others recognised Buddha as foreshadowing Bowie's subsequent 1990s and 2000s works.
 Marszalek wrote that it "contains an approach and execution that not only captures the best of Bowie's past but also kick starts his future".
 Trynka labels it one of "Bowie's triumphs" that "benefitted from its rushed creation", while James E. Perone finds it "a thoroughly listenable album and one that makes for interesting study".
 AllMusic's Stephen Thomas Erlewine later called it "an excellent, adventurous album that flew under the radar in 1993".
 Regarding its obscurity, Pegg states that it "remains one of the choicest treasures awaiting discovery among Bowie's less familiar work", one that displays him "at his most bravely experimental".
+In 2024, Uncut ranked the album at number 459 in their list of "The 500 Greatest Albums of the 1990s", calling it a "lost gem" that mingled the "glorious" title track and an early version of "Strangers When We Meet" with "instrumentals containing echoes from the '70s."

-Despite its acclaim, Buddha has also attracted mixed reviews, critics feeling it does not represent one of Bowie's major works.
+Buddha has also attracted mixed reviews, critics feeling it does not represent one of Bowie's major works.
 Record Collector's Jason Draper even thought it was "perhaps still best approached as a soundtrack".
 David Sackllah of Consequence of Sound summarised: "The album doesn't find Bowie diverging from anything he'd done before and feels like another middling entry in the midst of a decade where he would put out some of his most disappointing work," concluding "this record doesn't have much to offer to anyone who isn't a die-hard fan".
 In his Consumer' Guide, Robert Christgau called it a dud.
 Buddha has ultimately placed low in lists ranking the artist's studio albums.